andresgutierrez/gophalcon/README.md

 License
 -------
-Phalcon is open-sourced software licensed under the New BSD License.
+Gooky Framework is open-sourced software licensed under the New BSD License.
 See the docs/LICENSE.txt file for more information.